 Diagnostic Foot Ultrasound

 Our new machine has made a huge difference to the effectiveness of the treatments we provide.
-It has helped us to identify a wide range of foot and ankle problems which would have otherwise been near impossible to diagnose.
+It has helped us to identify a wide range of foot and ankle problems which would have otherwise been nearly impossible to diagnose.

-Book Your Ultrasound Appointment for £50.00 (includes Podiatry Consultation)
+Book Your Diagnostic Ultrasound Appointment for £50.00 (includes Podiatry Consultation)

 What is Diagnostic Ultrasound?